nili1tomo/cowrie/README.rst

 Welcome to the Cowrie GitHub repository
 *****************************************

-This is the official repository for the Cowrie SSH and Telnet Honeypot effort.
+This is the official repository for the Cowrie SSH and Honeypot effort.

 What is Cowrie